jakub-swiniarski/dmenu/README.md

 This is a fork of [dmenu](https://tools.suckless.org/dmenu/) from [suckless.org](https://suckless.org).

 ## Prerequisites:
-- gcc,
+- gcc
-- make,
+- make
-- libx11,
+- libx11
-- libxft,
+- libxft
-- libxinerama.
+- libxinerama